Developer: Capcom Publisher: Capcom Release: 07/93 Genre: Beat em up

 The one unexpected addition to the game is an experience system.
 Killing enemies gives varying amounts of experience depending on the finishing blow.
 With each level your attack power and life bar increase, incentivizing min/maxing.
 You can reach a maximum level of five with one new move gained at level four.
 It’s a bit lopsided depending on character; Haggar starts at level three and gains experience quickly while Guy has to work for it.
 The new special attack is worth maximizing your experience gains as it is not only powerful but also livens up the game’s basic combat.

 Because the game is so easy you’ll also breeze through it.
-You only fight two enemies at once which isn’t much of a threat.
-Levels are gained quickly and once you’ve reached level four your new special attack is game breaking and can be spammed endlessly.
+You only fight two enemies at once which is not much of a threat.
+Levels come quickly and once you reach level four your new special attack is game breaking and is spammable endlessly.
 You also won’t find weapons or meat often but they are almost unnecessary.
 Extra lives come so frequently you’ll more than likely finish the game without using any credits.
 The bosses are still incredibly cheap but nowhere near as bad as the arcade.
 I can appreciate a lighter challenge but the game could have used a little more teeth.

 In Closing